These Zucchini and Potato Fritters are so good and then they become decadent with a delicious garlic herb sauce.

 - Mix eggs, garlic, cumin, thyme and mint in a medium bowl; season with salt and pepper.
 Gather up half of zucchini mixture in a kitchen towel; squeeze out excess liquid This is important; getting rid of extra liquid will help them be crispy).
 Add to bowl with egg mixture and repeat with remaining zucchini mixture.
 Sprinkle flour and baking powder over; mix gently.

-- Heat vegetable oil in a large skillet over medium-high.
+- Heat vegetable oil in a large skillet over medium-high heat.
 Working in batches, spoon scoops of mixture into skillet, flattening gently with a spatula.
 Cook until golden brown and crisp, about 3 minutes per side.
 Transfer to a wire rack; season with salt.

 - To serve, drizzle yogurt sauce with olive oil and top with more herbs; serve alongside warm fritters.